ryukirisame/learnSystemDesign/ConsistentHashing.md

 #### Solution
 - To mitigate the problems listed above, we use virtual nodes.
 - Virtual nodes are nodes that refer to actual nodes.
-- We place multiple virtual nodes for the same server on the ring.
+- We place multiple virtual nodes for the same server across the ring.
 The more the virtual nodes, the more balanced the distribution of keys among the servers.

 ### Implementation